Mastanabal Kacher

-Mastanabal "Masta" Kacher (born 8 November 1995) is an Algerian professional footballer.
+Mastanabal "Masta" Kacher (born 8 November 1995) is an Algerian professional footballer who plays for CS Rivière-des-Prairies in Ligue2 Québec.

 Early life

 Kacher was born in Azazga, Algeria, before emigrating to Canada with his family at age six.

 Club career

 FC Montreal

 Kacher had been a member of the Montreal Impact's academy since its inception in 2011.
 In March 2015, it was announced that Kacher would play for FC Montreal, the USL reserve club of the Montreal Impact in their inaugural season.
 He made his professional debut for the club in a 2–0 defeat to Toronto FC II.
 Kacher would spend two seasons with FC Montreal before the club ceased operations after the 2016 season, a decision which he would be critical of.

 Colorado Springs Switchbacks

 On 17 January 2017, it was announced that Kacher had joined Colorado Springs Switchbacks FC of the United Soccer League.
 Kacher would start every match for the Switchbacks in the 2017 season, scoring 8 goals.
 It was announced on January 16 that the Switchbacks had brought Kacher back for the 2018 season, but less than a month later on 12 February Kacher was unexpectedly released from the club.
 Kacher was the only USL player to have started all 32 games during the 2017 season.